 Do you measure it in minutes?
 Hours?
 Or can it take days?
 If your organization falls into the last category, you are by no means alone.

-Look, we even tossed in the email shortcuts to help streamline the process, but even then there's a lot of printing and scanning.
+We even tossed in the email shortcuts to help streamline the process, but even then there's a lot of printing and scanning.

 At best, it’s a cumbersome process.